The town of Williamsburg plans to replace the

 Fuss & O’Neill’s proposals are vastly less expensive than the Greenway’s plan — roughly one-sixth as much.
 And if their recommendations had been followed, bicycle and pedestrian accommodations might be in place today, having met with neighborhood support rather than resistance.What about the section of South Main below the red line on the map?

 There is currently no sidewalk on South Main St. between Fort Hill Rd. and the rail trail, so new accommodation for pedestrians is definitely needed.
 If the owner of the property below Fort Hill refuses to grant an easement to the town, we suggest following the original 2015 recommendations of Fuss & O’Neill, namely constructing a pedestrian sidewalk on the western side of the street and having the bicycle boulevard start at the concrete bridge near the rail trail dismount.
 This would save a great deal of money, a bike path on the eastern side having to be built out over a slope to the river.
-It would also prevent the removal of more than a dozen trees, preserve parking used by the owner of 29 S. Main, and provide a consistent travel path for bicylists along the full length of South Main Street.
+It would also prevent the removal of more than a dozen trees, preserve parking used by the owner of 29 S. Main, and provide a consistent travel path for bicyclists along the full length of South Main Street.

 South Main St. looking north above Bridge St., showing typical daytime roadside parking.